Risk Assessment for Abrasive Wheels Abrasive Wheels assessment method.

 - How frequently is the task repeated?

-- Can the task be mechanised or redesigned?
+- Can the task be done with a safer method or fixed machine?

 I - Individual assessment